opbokel/circe-empty-aware/README.md

 }
 ```

-Making a huge difference on a possible endpoint that returns thousands of items.
+Making a huge difference on a possible endpoint that returns thousands of items, reducing payload an saving memory.

-Please see the Scaladoc on EmptyAwareEncoder to see all the usage possibilities.
+Please see the Scaladoc on EmptyAwareEncoder to see all the usage possibilities